LiterallyNoOne1/Sunshine_Pop/README.md

 ## Future Plans

-* Figure out how to make Boathouse trades visible based on the maximum for Boathouse Trades
 * Find out how to autotrack tickets if level order is vanilla (if this is even possible?)
-* Maybe Auto Switching Maps based on what level you are

 ## Credits

+* UmedMuzl: Original developer of the SMS Poptracker Pack, allowed me to fork and continue maintaining the tracker
+* Sparky5000: Major Contributor for his work on the OoL/Glitch logic and the Display Logic Toggles
 * Schwarts Gandhi: Major Contributor for his work on the layout and most of the logic
-* JXJacob: Helped get me setup with finding item and location mapping plus helping me a lot with figuring out how autotracking works
+* JXJacob: Helped get Umed setup with finding item and location mapping plus helping him a lot with figuring out how autotracking works
 * VGCartographer: DeviantArtist who provided all the maps to make this possible

 None of this wouldve been possible without them and Huge Thanks to the APworld devs who made Sunshine AP possible <3